wallarm/product-documentation/docs/latest/installation/heroku/docker-image.md

 * Administrator access to Wallarm Console in the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)
 * Access to `https://meganode.wallarm.com` to download all-in-one Wallarm installer
 * Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud
-* Access to the IP addresses of Google Cloud Storage listed within the [link](https://www.gstatic.com/ipranges/goog.json).
-When you [allowlist, denylist, or graylist][ip-lists-docs] entire countries, regions, or data centers instead of individual IP addresses, the Wallarm node retrieves precise IP addresses related to the entries in the IP lists from the aggregated database hosted on Google Storage.
+* Access to the [specified IP addresses on Google Cloud Storage](https://www.gstatic.com/ipranges/goog.json).
+This access is crucial for downloading updates to attack detection rules, and retrieving exact IPs of countries, regions, or data centers you have added to your [allowlist, denylist, or graylist][ip-lists-docs]

 ## Step 1: Prepare Wallarm Docker configuration